 Whether you are starting a new business or you need money to grow or make improvements to your business, you are probably wondering if you will be able to find financing with the credit markets so tight right now.
 Your ability to find financing depends on thinking creatively and looking to alternative sources of financing.
-Here are 5 possibilities to get you thinking:

 Use your relationships with vendors and other businesses to acquire equipment and supplies or for construction.
 Using trade or vendor credit to finance start-up or expansion helps both businesses and builds relationships.
 Even if you are just starting out, you can establish relationships with other local businesses or suppliers by buying a few items and paying them off immediately.
 The more you do this, the more willing they will be to finance larger purchases later.